crumpledflowers/cybertalent-group-44/README.md

 # 🔐 Simple Password Manager
-This is a **minimal password manager** built in Python as part of my secondary project for the **INSA Summer Camp**.
+This is a **minimal password manager** built in Python as part of our secondary project for the **INSA Summer Camp**.
 It securely stores and retrieves passwords using encryption and a master password.

 ---